SOLID POD SERVER CREATION ON A RASPBERRY PI

 The above code created user ‘solid’ with group www-data

-I then created a file /lib/systemd/system/solid.service
+Then create a file /lib/systemd/system/solid.service

 sudo nano /lib/systemd/system/solid.service